 Buongiorno!
 It has been 15 years since I wrote the original Sweet Spot article and it is nice to hear how many athletes have added it to their training and benefited.
 I have lurked around on the message boards, podcasts and the following “part deux” is how I have been integrating Sweet Spot into the training I prescribe for athletes.
 Here’s how to sweet spot.

-First, what is Sweet Spot?
+First, What is Sweet Spot?

 Sweet Spot training forces the physiological adaptations that were written about in this article and shown in the graph below:

-The underlying principle of sweet spot training is a balanced amount of intensity and volume.
-From the table above, sweet spot elicits more adaptations than tempo but less than threshold work.
-The trade off is the key element because day to day an athlete can achieve more positive physiological adaptations by sweet spotting than with threshold or tempo work.
-The balance lies in the athlete’s ability to recover and therefore repeat and achieve similar wattages day after day with more frequency than full on threshold workouts.
+The underlying principle of Sweet Spot training is a balanced amount of intensity and volume.
+From the table above, Sweet Spot elicits more adaptations than tempo but less than threshold work.
+The tradeoff is the key element because day to day an athlete can achieve more positive physiological adaptations by Sweet Spotting than with threshold or tempo work.
+The balance lies in the athlete’s ability to recover and therefore repeat and achieve similar wattages day after day with more frequency than full-on threshold workouts.

 “Race Sweet Spot” & even better “Stage Race Sweet Spot.
 Perhaps you are using a race for training and aren’t interested in the usual strategy of “sitting in and waiting for the move”.
 Make the race hard and go off the front early.
 Ride the break at sweet spot wattages.
 The longer the break, the bigger the training effect.
 Work for your teammate sweet spot.
 So what if you get caught or dropped!
 Nothing risked, nothing gained and maybe you will be so good at sweet spotting that you’ll take yourself all the way to line for the “w”.
 You never know till you try.